nunocoracao/blowfish/exampleSite/content/docs/shortcodes/index.md

 ## Figure

-Congo includes a `figure` shortcode for adding images to content.
+Blowfish includes a `figure` shortcode for adding images to content.
 The shortcode replaces the base Hugo functionality in order to provide additional performance benefits.

 When a provided image is a page resource, it will be optimised using Hugo Pipes and scaled in order to provide images appropriate to different device resolutions.
 If a static asset or URL to an external image is provided, it will be included as-is without any image processing by Hugo.